angelsl/ev3-source/docs/index.md

     /dev/sdb1       2.0G  0.0G  2.0G   0% /media/user/LABEL
     ```

 1. Unmount your SD card.
 If it has more than one partition, you will need to do this for each partition.

-    ```
+    ```bash
     $ sudo umount /dev/sdb1
     ```

 1. This is the dangerous part.
 If you pick the wrong device, you could wipe out your hard drive, so BE CAREFUL!!
 When specifying the device, don't include the partition number.

     In this example we downloaded the compressed disk image file to `~/Downloads/` and our SD card is `/dev/sdb`.
 Adjust these values as needed.
 This will take a while.

-    ```
+    ```bash
     $ sudo dd if=~/Downloads/ev3-source.img of=/dev/sdb bs=4M \
           oflag=direct status=progress
     [sudo] password for user:
     ```

 1. When copying the image file has completed, run

-    ```
+    ```bash
     $ sync
     ```